HaikuTeam/animator/QA.md

 When instantiated, the asset looks the same as the original design (no transform problems) When I instantiate elements, the z-stacking order of the previous instantiatees is preserved

+Timeline

+The loading screen is shown until the timeline fully loads On timeline, I can expand/collapse component entries When I expand on timeline, that element is selected on stage Selecting an input selects that row normally
+Focusing an input selects the value (when the input is single-line) Escape exits the input field focus
+Clicking away exits the input field focus
+I can use the keyboard to navigate up/down in the timeline row cells I can navigate all the way to the top, and keep going, and I jump to the bottom cell I can navigate all the way to the bottom, and keep going, and I jump to the top When I navigate into a collapsed set of rows, they auto-expand, and the first one is selected I can enter a valid value into any input, and see it reflected on stage at time 0 I can enter a valid value into any input, and see it reflected on stage at time N>0 When I enter an input, I see a keyframe created in the timeline I can click a transition body element and not have a problem I can right-click between keyframes to create a tween I can remove the tween between keyframes
+I can change the tween between keyframes
+Holding shift or clicking doesn't accidentally activate the expression input The assigned curve displays as a rendered curve on the timeline I can right-click on the timeline in an empty area to create a keyframe at that spot I can right click on an existing curve to create a keyframe at that spot I can right click on an existing constant body to create a keyframe at that spot The keyframe created doesn't have a curve
+I can change the value of a keyframe that I created via right-click Activating a keyframe/segment highlights it Highlighting just one keyframe only highlights the one

+Timeline Scrolling/Zooming/Display

+I can horizontally scroll on the timeline using my trackpad I can use the scrollbar to zoom and pan the timeline Using scrollbar to zoom and pan updates all rows correctly The scrollbar shows a mini version of the playhead position The scrollbar is proportional to the length of the timeline I can scroll beyond the last keyframe to create "infinite" more keyframes Moving the scrubber doesn't vertically scroll the timeline The scrollbar proportion updates if I scroll to create more keyframes Milliseconds and frames display properly at different zoom levels The current time/frame changes whenever the scrubber moves I can click the time/frame box to toggle from frames to seconds

+Timeline Playback/Scrubbing

+I can play/pause/rewind/forward using the playback controls Forwarding to the end changes the stage to the correct end state Spacebar works for playback (pauses if playing, plays if paused, etc) I can manually drag the scrubber to different places (reflecting changes on stage+timeline) I can click on the "gauge" to move the scrubber to that time I can move the scrubber to a time greater than 60 (or the max keyframe) I can create keyframes greater than frame 60 (or the max keyframe) The timeline can play to the very end without a problem When playback reaches the timeline page boundary, the timeline paginates When I play the timeline, it plays back on stage at a reasonable speed I can play an animation with only keyframe 0 and it works I can play an animation with only keyframe 0 and 1 and it doesn't crash

 Artboard

 I can click the artboard name to select the artboard